Light in the dark forest -- I. An efficient optimal estimator for 3D Lyman-alpha forest power spectrum: Setup

 \subsection{P3D model}

 In linear theory, the \lya\ forest power spectrum can be modeled with a linear bias term and a Kaiser term for the redshift space distortions.
-A major complication of modeling \pthreed\ is the non-linear corrections $D_\mathrm{NL}(k, \mu)$ to this linear model:
+A major complication of modeling \pthreed\ is the non-linear corrections $D_\mathrm{NL}(k, \mu)$ to this linear model.
+We further need to introduce an additional suppression to prevent small-scale modes from aliasing.

-where $P_L(k)$ is the linear matter power spectrum at redshift $z$.
-Empirical fitting functions aim to capture three major deviations from the linear theory: non-linear enhancement, pressure smoothing, and line-of-sight broadening.
+where $P_L(k)$ is the linear matter power spectrum at redshift $z$, and the additional exponential suppression at a characteristic scale $k_A=0.4$~\impc\ is for numerical stability.
+To be consistent across our comparisons, we include this numerical term in our model.
+Empirical fitting functions of $D_\mathrm{NL}(k, \mu)$ aim to capture three major deviations from the linear theory: non-linear enhancement, pressure smoothing, and line-of-sight broadening.
 Non-linear collapse enhances the power.
-The gas pressure isotropically suppresses the power at a characteristic scale known as the filtering scale or Jeans scale \cite{gnedinProbingUniverseLya1998}.
-Lastly, the thermal broadening of line profiles and non-linear peculiar velocities smooth the power spectrum only in the line-of-sight direction.
+The thermal broadening of line profiles and non-linear peculiar velocities smooth the power spectrum only in the line-of-sight direction.
+Lastly, the gas pressure isotropically suppresses the power at a characteristic scale known as the filtering scale or Jeans scale \cite{gnedinProbingUniverseLya1998}.
+As we will see below, this effect is negligible compared to the smoothing required for numerical stability and to prevent aliasing.

 We use the fitting function for $D_\mathrm{NL}(k, \mu)$ presented in ref.~\cite{arinyoNonLinearPowerLya2015} based on simulations, which is inspired by and improved upon the work in ref.~\cite{mcdonaldPredictingLyaPower2003} by reducing the number of free parameters to 5.